 The Council's main educational initiative is in the area of comprehensive sexuality education, as required by the Healthy Youth Act, and encouraging abstinence-until marriage.
 Our Healthy Youth Education Programs are integrated, sequential, age-appropriate, medically accurate, and interactive.
 Our target populations are adolescents between the ages of 10-18 in Catawba County.
 Through in-school education programs, we teach healthy alternatives to risky behaviors.
 We currently serve more than 8,000 youth in Catawba County Schools, Hickory Public Schools, Newton-Conover City Schools, Concordia Christian Day School, St. Stephens Lutheran School and University Christian High School.

-Our newest initiative, the "Lunch Buddy Program" is a mentoring program that serves at-risk adolescents in Catawba County.
+Our mentoring initiative, the Lunch Buddy Program serves at-risk adolescents in Catawba County.
 This mentoring program is designed to help reach students who meet the criteria of potentially dropping out of school.
-Our agency recruits and train volunteer mentors and works with three school systems to match identified students with appropriate mentors.
+Our agency recruits and trains volunteer mentors and works with three school systems to match identified students with appropriate mentors.
 The Lunch Buddy Program helps create healthy attitudes and behavior in youth and provides them with a positive adult mentor that meets with them on a regular, scheduled weekly basis.